-Divorce can dramatically impact an individual’s finances, particularly someone who was financially dependent on their spouse during the marriage or made considerable mar.
+Divorce can dramatically impact an individual’s finances, particularly someone who was financially dependent on their spouse during the marriage.

 If you are in this position, you may be nervous about what – if any – support you might receive to make the transition out of the marriage a little easier.
 Thus, seeking alimony can be a top priority for you.

 Who Receives Alimony?

 There are a few categories of alimony in Pennsylvania, and they vary based on the point in time when someone pays them.
 Alimony is one type of financial support that an ex-spouse pays to another after divorce is final.
 Not every person is eligible for alimony, and courts do not award it in every situation.

 Generally, alimony payments are reserved for parties who will be at a distinct financial disadvantage after divorce.
 Parties seeking alimony will need to show that there is a need for alimony.

 The duration of alimony payments varies widely.
 An order may be in place until one of the following events occurs: